codingMustache/codingMustache/README.md

 ## Joke of the Day

-How does a dyslexic poet write?
-Inverse.
+Scientists finally did a study on forks.
+It's about tine!

 ## Daily Trivia

-On a standard American QWERTY keyboard, what symbol will you enter if you hold the shift key and press 1?
+Originally used in PCM adapters, what frequency is the standard for sampling audio in the Compact Disc Digital Audio format?
- 1. Asterisk
+ 1. 32.0 kHz
- 2. Exclamation Mark
+ 2. 1.5 MHz
- 3. Percent Sign
+ 3. 44.1 kHz
- 4. Dollar Sign
+ 4. 20.5 kHz

 <details>
   <summary>Answer</summary>
-  Exclamation Mark
+  44.1 kHz
 </details>